The Trojan Horse Affair

 The Trojan Horse Affair is a 2022 podcast about the Trojan Horse scandal.
-The eight-episode series is hosted by Brian Reed, formerly a producer of This American Life and host of the podcast S-Town, and Hamza Syed, a reporter from Birmingham, England where the Trojan Horse scandal had unfolded.
+The eight-episode series is hosted by Brian Reed, formerly a producer of This American Life and host of the podcast S-Town, and Hamza Syed, a reporter from Birmingham, in the UK, where the Trojan Horse scandal unfolded.

 Background

 Syed, a former doctor attending journalism school, approached Reed after an event where Reed discussed his podcast S-Town.
 Syed pitched the idea of re-examining the Trojan Horse scandal, specifically to try to learn who had written the anonymous letter at the heart of the scandal, alleging a conspiracy by Muslims to take over schools for religious purposes.
 While the letter had become a national scandal in Britain, costing educators their jobs and affecting national policy, the subject of the letter’s provenance had gone mostly ignored.
 Syed felt that identifying the author would seriously revise the public understanding of the scandal, and thus Islamophobia in Britain broadly.
 Reed agreed to help him investigate.
 The work began as a story for This American Life, but expanded and was ultimately published by Serial and The New York Times.